Hey there friends!

-I hope you had a great weekend and are savoring this Christmas season as much as possible!
-We packed a lot of holiday traditions into this weekend including a new-to-us style of dinner party.
-I had not planned on writing this post today, or at all even so please forgive the photography, but we had such a fun time that I really had to share it with you!
+I really hope you’re enjoying this holiday season so far!
+It’s full steam ahead with plans over here, including a new-to-us style of celebrating: a Neighborhood Progressive Dinner Party.
+I had not planned on writing this post today so please forgive the photography, but we had such a fun time that I really had to share it with you!

 a social occasion at which the different courses of a meal are eaten at different people’s houses.

-If you have never experienced a progressive dinner party you really should!
-We had 5 couples participating so we visited each house for about an hour and enjoyed lite bites and drinks of all varieties.
-We didn’t stick to traditional courses but you definitely could do that.
-And part of the most fun was seeing each other’s Christmas decorations.
+If you’ve never experienced a progressive dinner party you really should put it on your list!
+We had 5 couples participating so we visited each house for about 45 minutes to an hour, and enjoyed lite bites and drinks of all varieties.
+Also, one of the most fun things about this type of party is seeing each other’s Christmas decorations.

-Megan’s amazing charcuterie.
-I actually tried to buy the giant cheese board from her!
+Check out Megan’s amazing charcuterie. table I actually tried to buy that giant cheese board from her!

 4. Plan for transportation.